 The American Express business card range

-There are six American Express business cards to choose from, with a variety of features to suit all types of businesses.
+There are five American Express business cards to choose from, with a variety of features to suit all types of businesses.

 I’ll look at the cards in more detail in the next article, but in summary the range includes: